 - Client Action Plan: Let the client know if you need to redirect “www” or “https” versions of the site.

 - Description: The deepest level of your content should be no more than three clicks from the homepage.
-When website architecture is structured this way, it makes it more accessible for both users and search engines.
+When website architecture is structured this way, it makes it more accessible for users and search engines.
 Sites with proper architecture are more visible in search as engine crawlers can find more pages as they move through the site.

 - Client Action Plan: Give data on the number of pages that are too deep in the site architecture, and list the pages that are more than three clicks from the homepage.